foobarnes/location-map-widget/docs/google-sheets-template.md

    - Widget handles pagination automatically
    - Consider splitting very large datasets

-2. **Optimize Images**: Use optimized image URLs
+2. **Optimize Images**: Use optimized image URLs for better performance
-   - Use CDN-hosted images when possible
+   - **Use CDN-hosted images** when possible (faster loading)
-   - Compress images before uploading
+   - **Compress images** before uploading (recommended: 80-90% quality)
-   - Use reasonable image dimensions (800x600px or smaller)
+   - **Dimensions**: 800×600px or smaller for gallery thumbnails
+   - **Formats**: JPEG for photos, PNG for graphics, WebP for best compression
+   - **File size**: Keep under 200KB per image for fast loading
+   - **Multiple images**: Comma-separated URLs load in horizontal gallery
+   - Images are lazy-loaded and failed images are automatically hidden

 3. **Use Caching**: The widget caches data for 5 minutes
    - Don't fetch data more frequently than needed